byexamples/byexample/docs/how_to_extend.rst

 The ``initialize`` and ``shutdown`` methods are called before and after the execution of all the tests.
 It can be used to set up the real interpreter or to perform some off-line task (like compiling).
-You may want to change how to setup the interpreter based on the examples that it will execute or in the options passed from the command line.
+You may want to change how to setup the interpreter or the compiler based on the examples that it will execute or in the options passed from the command line.

+The ``options`` parameter are the parsed options (plus the options that come from the command line).

 It is in the ``run`` method where the magic happen.
 Its task is to execute the given source and to return the output, if any.

-The ``options`` parameter are the parsed options (plus the options that come from the command line).

 What to do with them is up to you.

 .. code:: python

-    >>> interpreter = ArnoldCInterpreter(0, 'utf-8')
+    >>> runner = ArnoldCRunner(0, 'utf-8')
-    >>> found = interpreter.run(example, example.options)
+    >>> found = runner.run(example, example.options)

     >>> found
     'Hello World!\n'